umbraco/UmbracoDocs/Documentation/Reference/Management/Members/index.md

  * **Namespace**: `umbraco.cms.businesslogic.member`
  * **assembly**: `cms.dll`

-To use the Member api, you require references to the following dlls:
+To use the Member Api, you require references to the following dlls:

 * cms.dll
 * businesslogic.dll

-To use the Member api, you will require the following usings:
+To use the Member Api, you will require the following usings:

 	using umbraco.cms.businesslogic.media;
 	using umbraco.BusinessLogic;

 ## Membership provider
-Although you can do a lot with the member api, it is advices to use the [membership provider](../MembershipProviders/index.md) syntax.
+Although you can do a lot with the member Api, it is advices to use the [membership provider](../MembershipProviders/index.md) syntax.
 Things like login/logout are the same as any .Net website.

 ## Constructor

-The Member constructor is used to retrive a Member object with a given Id or Guid, there are optional parameters, which allows one to control setup and version.
+The Member constructor is used to retrieve a Member object with a given Id or Guid, there are optional parameters, which allows one to control setup and version.

-For all constructors, a null is returned if a Member is not found with the given id, guid or version.
+For all constructors, a null is returned if a Member is not found with the given id, Guid or version.

 ## Events
-The member api has a lot of events:
+The member Api has a lot of events:

         public static event Member.AddingGroupEventHandler AfterAddGroup;
         public static event Member.AddingToCacheEventHandler AfterAddToCache;